italian learning books

 If your textbook has regular tests for grammar, once again, do them.
 Like the exercises, these tests will help you improve as well as gauge where you may need more practice.

-If your textbook does not offer tests or you want more practice exams, check out these websites: One World Italiano offers great online tests for grammar and vocabulary, and Online Italian Club has tests for all learning levels.
+If your textbook does not offer tests or you want more practice exams, you can check out One World Italiano for online tests of Italian grammar and vocabulary, and Online Italian Club for tests of all learning levels.

 So whether you’re a beginner looking for a well-rounded textbook, an intermediate learner wanting to sound like a native speaker, or an advanced learner looking to enhance your grammar and conversational skills, there’s an Italian textbook for everyone on this list!